Top Consumer Insights Companies To Consider in 2023

 One of the decisions you will need to make is whether you require quantitative research, qualitative research, or both.
 Where quantitative research delivers breadth, qualitative research delivers depth.

-Quantitative research is excellent for measuring responses on larger scales and applying them to a population as a whole (e.g. interviewing 1000 people about their reaction to an advert for sunscreen will give a good indication of how all sunscreen users in the same geographical locations would react to the ad).
-Data is numerical in nature.
+Quantitative data is numerical in nature, making it excellent for measuring responses on larger scales and applying them to a population as a whole (e.g. interviewing 1000 people about their reaction to an advert for sunscreen will give a good indication of how all sunscreen users in the same geographical locations would react to the ad).

 Not all firms offer both quantitative and qualitative research, so if you want to conduct both with one company this will narrow down your choice of provider.